-Deferred government grants included RMB11.3 million (\$1.6 million) being the unamortized portion of a grant we received in 2015 for equipment purchase and construction of the enterovirus 71 ("EV71") vaccine production facility.
-We have fulfilled the conditions attached to the government grant in 2016 (RMB14.5 million (\$2.2 million) as of December 31, 2017).
-RMB3.3 million (\$0.5 million) which will be amortized in 2019 was included in the current portion of deferred government grants and RMB8.0 million (\$1.1 million) which will be amortized after 2019 was included in the non-current portion of deferred government grants.
-RMB2.7 million (\$0.4 million) of government grant relating to these production facilities was recorded as a reduction to depreciation expense for the year ended December 31, 2018, and RMB0.6 million (\$82,000) was recorded as government recognized in income for the year ended December 31, 2018.

-Deferred government grants included RMB6.7 million (\$1.0 million) being the unamortized portion of a grant we received in 2017 and 2018 for phase IV clinical research for EV71 vaccine.
-As of December 31, 2018, we have not fulfilled the conditions attached to the government grant.
+We have four deferred government grants related to property, plant and equipment.
+We have fulfilled the conditions attached to one grant and expect to fulfill another one in 2021.
+RMB3.4 million (\$0.6 million) will be amortized in 2021 which was included in the current portion of deferred government grant and RMB11.2 million (\$1.7 million) will be amortized after 2021 which was included in the non-current portion of deferred government grants.
+RMB2.8 million (\$0.4 million) was recorded as a reduction to depreciation expense for the year ended December 31, 2020, as compared to \$0.4 million and \$0.4 million for the years ended December 31, 2019 and 2018, respectively, and RMB0.5 million (\$80,000) was recorded as government grant recognized in income for the year ended December 31, 2020, as compared to \$79,000 and \$82,000 for the years ended December 31, 2019 and 2018.
+RMB8.4 million (\$1.3 million) represents the unamortized portion of one grant where we received but has not fulfilled the conditions attached to the grants.
 As we do not expect to fulfill the conditions within one year, the grant is recorded as a non-current deferred government grant.